 one or several contact names within W3C

-one or several liaison contact names (preferrably using an http URL, rather than a mailto)
+one or several liaison contact names (preferably using an http URL, rather than a mailto)

 For more information about a particular liaison, please refer to the contact page for the listed individual(s).